 Between a Rock and a Hard Place

 The U.S. has painted itself into a corner.
 Because the Chinese are our creditors, we have no ability to force the Chinese to stop pegging the Yuan to the dollar and manipulating their currency to the detriment of our exporters.
 We have no ability to enforce human rights standards in China or any other part of Asia.
-We have no hope of stopping Europe from subsidizing their industrial core.
-We have no effective method for forcing the oil cartels to increase supply.
+We have no hope of stopping Europe or Asia from subsidizing their industrial core.

 We are hamstrung simply because of our reliance on foreigners for capital and credit, for basic goods and services, for employment, and for defense supplies.
 As illustrated above, these trends and the slowing interest in foreign direct investment in the U.S. are heralding the beginning of a major change for the American superpower as we have come to recognize it.

 From problem to solution, protecting fledgling or recovering industries is clearly not the same as protecting established, fully competitive industries.
 Many examples in our history have shown the merits of using protectionism to allow new or recovering industries the time to build up their technological base and their capital infrastructure to compete with established global industries.

 U.S. industries such as steel, chemicals, semiconductors, glass, textiles, automobiles, and agriculture were all forged out of opportunities afforded by protectionism.
 Furthermore, there is little risk that companies formed in this way will run rampant over domestic buyers given the size and competitive nature of the U.S. market and the anti-trust system that is at work domestically.